-For over 50 years EAG Laboratories has helped clients assess the safety of consumer products being brought to market or already on the shelves.
-Does the product emit any volatiles that may be harmful, leach any chemicals that may be detrimental to the consumer, break down or deteriorate under extreme use conditions to release chemicals of concern to the safety of the user?
+For over 50 years, EAG Laboratories has helped clients assess the safety of consumer products being brought to market or already on the shelves.
+Does the product emit any volatiles that may be harmful, leach any chemicals that may be detrimental to the consumer, or break down or deteriorate under extreme use conditions to release chemicals of concern to the safety of the user?
 These are some of the questions EAG routinely investigates and answers.

 EAG’s scientific experts help with issues of interest to the Consumer Product Safety Commission (CPSC), a government agency charged with ensuring that products sold to consumers are safe.
 EAG Laboratories has been engaged in testing products that were either the subject of consumer complaints, part of quality assurance because of earlier problems or contain new technology that may be of interest to the CPSC.

 Our experts have testified before the CPSC, presenting data and conclusions based on our materials sciences expertise in surface analysis, chemical compositional and trace contamination analysis.
 We perform extractables and leachables testing, plastics and polymers characterization and degradation analysis, as well as deformulation (chemical compositional) analysis and screening for heavy metals.